MariusSchiffer/esp32-keyble/README.md

 - After saving the credentials click on "Reset" to reboot.
 - You well be redirected to the main page of AutoConnect.
 - Click on "Home" to see the entered credentials.
-- Now everthing is set up the ESP publishs its states to the given MQTT Broker.
+- Now everthing is set up and the ESP publishes its states to the given MQTT Broker.
-- It puplishes messages once on startup and has to be triggert from outside.
+- It puplishes the state once on startup and has then to be triggert from outside.
 - I use Node Red to get the locks state every 25 seconds to check for changes.

 The bridge puplishes to the given topic you entered at setup.